Financial statements for online casinos (with examples), part 1

 The income statement and the cash flow statement seem, at first, nearly identical.
 If an income statement records revenue (money coming in) and expenses (money going out), why is there also a cash flow statement, which records cash inflow (money coming in) and cash outflow (money going out)?

-The reason businesses have both is due to the fact that there are different methods of recording the information.
+The reason businesses have both is due to the fact that there are different methods of recording the information in accounting.
 Using the cash method, revenue is recognized when cash is received, and expenses are recorded when cash is paid out.
 An income statement prepared under the cash method is equivalent to a cash flow statement.
 However, according to international financial reporting standards (IFRS), accountants must use the accrual method, where revenue is recognized as it’s earned and expenses are recorded when they’re incurred.

 The accrual method makes it easy to prepare cash flow statements by using figures from the balance sheet and income statement.